irvin/photos-de-dupe-scripts/README.md

 # Photos De-dupe Scripts

-Node.js scripts for processing sequence photos taken by a mounted camera during driving: remove duplicates based on content comparison and duplicate GPS coordinates.
+Node.js scripts for processing sequence photos taken by a mounted camera during driving.
+These scripts help to:

+- Remove duplicate photos based on content similarity
+- Filter out photos with identical GPS coordinates
+- Calculate and write bearing (direction) information to photos

-\* the base scripts are mainly created with ChatGPT 4o
+\* the base scripts are mainly created with ChatGPT 4o and Cousor with claude-3.5-sonnet

 ## [checkimg_content_dup.js](checkimg_content_dup.js)

-This script compares the content similarity between consecutive images and moves images with minimal differences (indicating that the vehicle was likely stopped) to the output folder.
+This script identifies and moves near-identical consecutive images to an output folder, useful for removing redundant photos taken when the vehicle was stationary.

 ### Features

-- Reads all `.jpg` images in the input folder.
+- Reads all `.jpg` images in the input folder
-- Uses the `Jimp` library to compare the content differences between consecutive images.
+- Uses `Jimp` library for image comparison
+- Multi-threaded processing (7 workers)
-- Moves the current image to the output folder if the differences and distance between two images are minimal.
+- Moves images to output folder when:
+  - Content difference is less than 5%
+  - Image distance is less than 0.016
+- Preserves original files by moving duplicates to output folder

 ### Usage